jimywork/koadic/README.md

 --------|------------
 implant/elevate/bypassuac_eventvwr | Uses enigma0x3's eventvwr.exe exploit to bypass UAC on Windows 7, 8, and 10.
 implant/elevate/bypassuac_sdclt | Uses enigma0x3's sdclt.exe exploit to bypass UAC on Windows 10.
-implant/fun/thunderstruck | Maxes volume and opens a URL in a hidden window (AC/DC YouTube). implant/fun/voice | Plays a message over text-to-speech. implant/gather/clipboard | Retrieves the current content of the user clipboard. implant/gather/hashdump_sam | Retrieves hashed passwords from the SAM hive. implant/gather/hashdump_dc | Domain controller hashes from the NTDS.dit file. implant/inject/reflectdll_excel | Injects a reflective-loaded DLL (if Excel is installed). implant/inject/shellcode_excel | Runs arbitrary shellcode payload (if Excel is installed). implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/manage/killav | iterate known antivirus processes, and attempt to end their execution. implant/pivot/exec_wmi | Run a command on another machine using WMI. implant/pivot/exec_psexec | Run a command on another machine using psexec. implant/scan/tcp | Uses HTTP to scan open TCP ports on the target zombie LAN. implant/utils/download_file | Downloads a file from the target zombie. implant/utils/upload_file | Uploads a file from the listening server to the target zombies.
+implant/fun/zombie | Maxes volume and opens a URL in a hidden window (The Cranberries on YouTube). implant/fun/voice | Plays a message over text-to-speech. implant/gather/clipboard | Retrieves the current content of the user clipboard. implant/gather/hashdump_sam | Retrieves hashed passwords from the SAM hive. implant/gather/hashdump_dc | Domain controller hashes from the NTDS.dit file. implant/inject/mimikatz_dynwrapx | Injects a reflective-loaded DLL to run powerkatz.dll (using Dynamic Wrapper X). implant/inject/shellcode_excel | Runs arbitrary shellcode payload (if Excel is installed). implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/pivot/stage_wmi | Hook a zombie on another machine using WMI. implant/pivot/exec_psexec | Run a command on another machine using psexec from sysinternals. implant/scan/tcp | Uses HTTP to scan open TCP ports on the target zombie LAN. implant/utils/download_file | Downloads a file from the target zombie. implant/utils/upload_file | Uploads a file from the listening server to the target zombies.